Home / Meat and Poultry Recipes / Kate’s Healthier Dairy Free Chicken Pot Pie Recipe

 How do I make this in one pot?
 If you have a shallow Dutch oven or other wide pot that works on the stove top and oven you can make this all in one dish.
 If you have a Le Creuset Braiser that would be perfect.
 I like to transfer the filling to a large casserole dish because I like a lot of surface area for my desired crust to filling ratio.

 Crisco freaks me out.
 Can I use something else?
 Yep, you can use other vegan shortenings (but those make my stomach upset) or coconut oil (but it makes the pastry hard to work with) or even lard (that would be the best substitute).
-Knock Crisco all you want but it make superior, ultra-flaky crust.
+Knock Crisco all you want but it makes a superior, ultra-flaky crust.

 More Dairy-Free Recipes To Try!